Ranajit305/To-Do-List/README.md

 A to-do application with priority levels and weather integration for outdoor tasks.

 ## Features
--  Add, edit, and delete tasks
+-  Add, view, and delete tasks
 -  Priority levels (Low/Medium/High)
 -  Weather integration for outdoor tasks
 -  Local persistence using Zustand